aymenouer/restaurant-app-client/README.md

 :star: Star on GitHub — it motivates Me a lot!

 [Restaurant App](https://thunderous-sundae-a37e28.netlify.app/) is Responsive app for food ordering using React | Next.js.
-Design restaurant app using React Next.js and CSS.
+Design restaurant app using React Next.js and CSSS.